Deinotheriidae: Evolutionary history

-The ancestry and evolutionary relationships of the deinotheres remain obscure.
-They are thought to be related to the barytheres, due to similarities in the structure of the teeth.
-They clearly diverged from the rest of the proboscideans at a very early date.
-In the 1970s, several researchers placed them in a separate order to the Proboscidea, but this view is not followed nowadays.

-The oldest known deinothere is Chilgatherium harrisi from the late Oligocene.
+Deinotheriids are thought to have diverged away from the ancestors of Elephantiformes during the Eocene, over 40 million years ago, based on the presence of primitive Elephantiformes in Lutetian deposits.
+Phylogeny of Proboscidea showing placement of Deinotheriidae, following Hautier et al. 2021:The oldest known deinothere is Chilgatherium harrisi from the late Oligocene, around 27-28 million years ago.
 Its fossil remains have been found in the district of Chilga in Ethiopia (hence the name).
-This indicates that, like other proboscideans, deinotheres evolved in Africa.
-Chilgatherium was quite small, about midway between a large pig and a small hippopotamus in size.
+It is primarily known from tooth remains.

-By the early Miocene, deinotheres had grown to the size of a small elephant, and had migrated to Eurasia.
+By the early Miocene, deinotheres had grown to the size of a small elephant and had migrated to Eurasia.
 Several species are known, all belonging to the genus Prodeinotherium.

 During the late middle Miocene, these modest-seized proboscideans were replaced by much larger forms across Eurasia.
 In Europe, Prodeinotherium bavaricum appeared in the early Miocene mammal faunal zone MN 4, but was soon replaced by Deinotherium giganteum in the middle Miocene.
 Likewise in Asia, Prodeinotherium is known from the early Miocene strata in the Bugti Hills, and continued into the middle Miocene Chinji Formation, where it was replaced by D. indicum.

-While these Miocene deinotheres were dispersed widely and evolved to huge elephant size, they were not as common as the contemporary (but smaller) Elephantoidea.
+While these Miocene deinotheres were dispersed widely and evolved to huge elephant sizes, they were not as common as the contemporary (but smaller) Elephantoidea.
 Fossil remains of this age are known from the France, Germany, Greece, Malta, and northern India and Pakistan.
 These consist chiefly of teeth and the bones of the skull.

-After the extinction of the paraceratheres at the end of the early Miocene, the deinotheres were (and remained) the largest animals walking the Earth.
+After the extinction of the paraceratheres at the Oligocene-Miocene transition, the deinotheres were (and remained) the largest animals walking the Earth.